 What Skills Are Needed?

-Cheerleading isn’t about prancing around waving a few pom-poms.
-Nope!
-A lot of the time, these aren’t even used (sorry to burst your bubble).
-It’s a very intensive sport, requiring skills in dance, gymnastics, stunting and jumps.
-Of course, you can play to your strengths in a routine, but it’s a good idea to be at least moderately talented in all or most of these aspects in order to be chosen to compete.
-Stunting is especially complex, and requires total teamwork.
+You need to be at least moderately talented in all or most of these areas in order to be chosen to compete.
+Stunting is especially complex and requires total teamwork.
 A flyer is thrown up to perform aerially, whilst the strength and discipline of the group – including bases and a backspot – is put to the test.
 It’s imperative for safety that everyone is attentive and knows their role.

-Your abilities will help your cheerleading captain decide which level of team you should compete with.
+Your abilities will help your cheerleading captain decide which level you should compete at.
 Levels start at Level One and go all the way up to Level Eight.
-Those performers are incredibly, jaw-droppingly talented, but all cheerleaders are in their own way.
+Those performers are incredibly talented, requiring years of practice and dedication.

 What Makes A Good Cheerleader?